ParishiB/JS-Interview-Questions/JWT_Session_based_authentication.md

 • Stateful: The server needs to maintain session state, which can become a scalability bottleneck, especially in distributed systems
 • Increased Server Load: Storing session data on the server can increase server load, especially with a large number of active sessions

+## JWT and bcrypt serve different purposes within an authentication system.
+JWTs are used for transmitting and validating claims, providing authentication and authorization in stateless environments.
+On the other hand, bcrypt is used for securely hashing and storing passwords in a way that is resistant to attacks.
+In practice, it's common to use bcrypt to hash passwords during user registration or authentication processes and then use JWTs for session management and access control

+## What are cookies?

+Cookies are small pieces of data stored by websites on a user's web browser.
+They are used to maintain stateful information between HTTP transactions, enabling websites to remember user actions and preferences across different sessions or pages.
+Here's a more detailed explanation:

+Purpose:

+Cookies serve several purposes in web development, including:

+Session Management: Cookies can be used to identify and track user sessions, allowing websites to maintain stateful interactions with users.

+Personalization: Websites can use cookies to remember user preferences, such as language settings, theme preferences, or items in a shopping cart.

+Tracking and Analytics: Cookies can be used to collect data on user behavior, such as pages visited, time spent on each page, and interactions with content.
+This data is often used for analytics, advertising targeting, and website optimization.

+Authentication: Cookies are commonly used to store authentication tokens or session identifiers, allowing users to remain logged in across multiple requests or sessions.
+Structure:

+Cookies are typically stored as text files on the user's device, such as a computer or smartphone.
+Each cookie consists of a key-value pair representing the data associated with the cookie.
+Cookies may also include additional attributes such as expiration date, domain, path, and security settings.
+Types of Cookies:

+Session Cookies: These cookies are temporary and are deleted when the user closes their web browser.
+They are often used for session management and authentication.

+Persistent Cookies: These cookies have an expiration date set in the future and remain on the user's device until they expire or are manually deleted.

+First-Party Cookies: Set by the website the user is currently visiting.

+Third-Party Cookies: Set by domains other than the one the user is visiting, often used for tracking and advertising purposes.